Income Tax, Standard Deduction: How Take-Home Salary of Employees Will be Impacted

 Top Recommended Stories

-Income Tax, Standard Deduction: How Take-Home Salary of Employees Will be Impacted
+Revised Income Tax Slabs – How Take-Home Salary of Employees Will be Impacted in New Income Tax Rule Change

 FM Sitharaman said currently individuals with total income of up to Rs 5 lakh do not pay any tax due to rebate under both the old and new regimes.